 Eligible Costs: Only the excess costs of providing special education to children with disabilities (defined in 115.76) and school-age parents are eligible for categorical aid.
 Aid is available for the salary and benefits of licensed teachers, aides, and support staff, as well as transportation and a few other specific costs.
 Staff eligibility for categorical aid depends upon both licensure and assignment.
 The eligibility requirements for categorical aid are generally stricter than for funding under a federal IDEA grant.

 Funding: Special education and school-age parents categorical aid is a sum-certain appropriation in the biennial budget.
-In 2012-13, the total appropriation is $368,939,100.
+In both 2013-14 and 2014-15 the total appropriation is $368,939,100.
 Aid payments are prorated as total eligible costs exceed the appropriation; in recent years the proration rate has been in the range of 25 to 30 percent.

 Payment Details: Aid is paid throughout the year over six payments.
 The first five payments are made on the third Mondays from November through March, each being 15% of the total amount under a conservative proration estimate.
 A final payment of 25% (plus or minus any adjustments after the proration is finalized) is made the second Monday of June.
 Revenue should be coded to Fund 27, Source 611.